Generalized Policy Improvement Algorithms with Theoretically Supported Sample Reuse: Experiments

 \subsection{Overview of Experimental Results}

-In order to evaluate the benefit of our generalized framework, we compare the best performing on-policy algorithm to the best performing GPI algorithm for every task where learning occurs. \figref{fig:J} shows the final performance of these algorithms by task, and \figref{fig:Jdiff} shows the difference in final performance by task.
+In order to evaluate the benefits of our GPI framework, we compare the best performing on-policy algorithm to the best performing GPI algorithm for every task where learning occurs. \figref{fig:J} shows the final performance of these algorithms by task, and \figref{fig:Jdiff} shows the difference in final performance by task.
 From these results, we see a clear performance gain from our generalized approach.
-Out of 28 tasks, our GPI algorithms outperform in 19 tasks, on-policy algorithms outperform in 2 tasks, and we observe no meaningful learning under any algorithm in 7 tasks when compared to a random policy.
+Out of 21 tasks where learning occurs, our GPI algorithms outperform on-policy algorithms in 19 tasks.
 In the 2 tasks where on-policy algorithms outperform, the performance difference is small.
-On the other hand, in the tasks where our GPI algorithms outperform, we often observe a significant performance difference. \figref{fig:Jpercdiff} shows the percent difference in final performance by task, where we see an improvement of more than 50\% from our GPI algorithms in 4 of the tasks and an improvement of more than 10\% in 13 of the tasks.
+On the other hand, in the tasks where our GPI algorithms outperform, we often observe a significant performance difference.
+We see an improvement of more than 50\% from our GPI algorithms in 4 of the tasks and an improvement of more than 10\% in 13 of the tasks.
 Note that we also observe similar trends when comparing any on-policy algorithm to its corresponding generalized version, as summarized in \tabref{tab:taskcount}.
-See the Appendix for details.